paldepind/projectdo/README.md

 By combining `projectdo` with shell aliases you can swiftly build, run, and test in any project by typing only <kbd>b</kbd>+<kbd>enter</kbd>,
 <kbd>r</kbd>+<kbd>enter</kbd>, <kbd>t</kbd>+<kbd>enter</kbd>.
 Treat it as a
-key-stroke saving short-cut that always expands to the command you want to write.
+keystroke saving short-cut that always expands to the command you want to write.

 ## Features